-It is flu season—and we want to make it easy for you to get vaccinated!
-It is recommended that everyone 6 months of age and older should get a flu vaccination every season, and it’s particularly important for people who are at a high risk of serious complications for influenza.
-The exact timing of flu seasons can vary, but influenza activity often begins to increase in October.
-Most of the time flu activity peaks between December and February, although activity can last as late as May.
-It takes about two weeks after vaccination for antibodies to develop in the body that protect against flu, so we encourage you to visit your Community Care Physicians’ office to get vaccinated early in fall, before flu season begins.
+With flu season approaching and ongoing COVID-19 exposures, it is more important than ever to do what you can to help protect yourself against the flu, and that means getting an annual preventative flu vaccine.
+It is recommended that everyone 6 months of age and older should get a flu vaccination every season, and it’s particularly important for people who are at a high risk of serious complications from influenza.
+It’s best to be vaccinated before the flu begins spreading in your community.
+September and October are generally good times to be vaccinated against flu.
+Ideally, everyone should be vaccinated by the end of October.
+However, even if you cannot get vaccinated until November or later, vaccination is still recommended because flu most commonly peaks in February, and significant activity can continue into May.
+It takes about two weeks after vaccination for antibodies to develop in the body that protects against flu, so we encourage you to visit your Community Care Physicians’ office to get vaccinated early in the fall before flu season begins.
 However, vaccinations can still be given throughout the flu season.

 The practices below also have specific flu clinics scheduled: